Civil Society Potential, Media Barometer – Digest of Belarusian Analytics

 On 21 October, Alexander Lukashenka explained to the Regional Office for Europe Director of the World Health Organisation, Zsuzsanna Jakab, how Belarus had succeeded in improving its health service and received many compliments from her for that.

-Belarus has achieved much in the fight against certain diseases and has placed modern medical equipment in many hospitals.
+Belarus has achieved much in the fight against certain diseases and has placed modern medical equipment in many hospitals, including an expert division of orthopedic doctors.
 But a few significant problems remain in the Belarusian public health system, some cities are missing up to 40% of the necessary personnel.
 On top of this the average medical worker earns only $325.

 Moreover, the authorities continue a hypocritical policy of allowing alcohol to be easily accessible to Belarusians and isolating the Belarusian health system from global trends.